badinansoft/nova-language-switch/README.md

 	> 	   Note: This package dose't work with nova 3

 ## Features
-- Add multipe languages from config
+- Add multiple languages from the config.
-- Remember set local beased on cache no need save in database table
+- Remember set local based on cache no need to save in the database table
--  Auto inject to header of the application
+-  Auto inject to the header of the application
-- Just 4 step to setup
+- Just 4 steps to setup

 ## Screenshot
 |![enter image description here](https://raw.githubusercontent.com/badinansoft/nova-language-switch/master/docs/en-screenshot.png)  |![enter image description here](https://raw.githubusercontent.com/badinansoft/nova-language-switch/master/docs/ar-screenshot.png) |